mathieu2em/scrumRandomChooser/README.md

 - [ ] Remove the Add Team member option.
 (It has been moved in the EditTeam section)
 - [ ] Replace selection list by mat-cart.
 - [ ] Add drag and drop feature with cart.
+- [ ] Add a photo to team members with a photo uploader and memory

 ## Edit team page